GeoscienceAustralia/wit_tooling/README.md

 109
 110
 ```
+Where 71..110 are the feature `$id` representing the polygons in your input `$shapefile`.

-When a polygon has a large area such that no signle path/row would intersect with the polygon for more than 90% of the area.
+When a polygon has a large area such that no single path/row would intersect with the polygon for more than 90% of the area.
 The intersect between polygons and path/row would be listed as
 ```
 [ea6141@vdi-n24 wlinsight]$ cat anae/done/intersect_16_17_18_739_740_741.txt
 417688